ARGAMX/Hackintosh-Intel-i9-10850k-MSI-Z490-GAMING-EDGE-WIFI/README.md

 You can find my EFI folder in this repository.

 # Version
-- **Bootloader: OpenCore 0.8.0**
+- **OpenCore 0.8.0**
 - **Monterey 12.3**

-I think my config should perfectly work with the configuration based on:
+I think this config should perfectly work with the configuration based on:

 - **LGA1200**
 - **Comet Lake i3/i5/i7/i9 10xxx**